mikes222/mapsforge_flutter/README.md

     await mapFile.init();
     //await mapFile.debug();

-Create the graphicFactory wich implements the drawing algorithms for flutter
+Create the graphicFactory wich implements the drawing algorithms for flutter.
+The original implementation have different graphicFactories for android as well for java AWT.
+This project does have just one (for now) but we want to keep the structure of the original implementation.

     GraphicFactory graphicFactory = FlutterGraphicFactory();

-Create the displayModel which defines the most important settings for mapsforge
+Create the displayModel which defines the most important settings for mapsforge.

     final DisplayModel displayModel = DisplayModel();

-Create the cache for assets
+Create the cache for assets.

     SymbolCache symbolCache = SymbolCache(graphicFactory, displayModel);

-Create the render theme which specifies how to render the informations from the mapfile
+Create the render theme which specifies how to render the informations from the mapfile.
+(You can think of it like a css-file for html)

     RenderThemeBuilder renderThemeBuilder = RenderThemeBuilder(graphicFactory, displayModel, symbolCache);
     String content = await rootBundle.loadString("assets/defaultrender.xml");
     await renderThemeBuilder.parseXml(content);
     RenderTheme renderTheme = renderThemeBuilder.build();

-Create the MapDataStoreRenderer which is the rendering engine for the mapfiles
+Create the MapDataStoreRenderer which is the rendering engine for the mapfiles.
+This code does the main work to render the contents of a mapfile together with the design guides from the render theme into map tiles.
+Map tiles are png files with a fixed with/height.

     MapDataStoreRenderer dataStoreRenderer = MapDataStoreRenderer(mapFile, renderTheme, graphicFactory, true);